Our Editors Tried the Best Vacuums for Pet Hair—These Actually Stood Up to the Mess

 - 12.3k Amazon reviews with 4.4 average rating

 - Shorter hose than other models

 Best car vacuum

-It comes with a charging dock that you can plug into your garage for quick and easy access.
+It comes with a charging dock that plugs into your garage for quick and easy access.
 But don’t think you’re limited to just your car.
 One verified Amazon reviewer points out the endless possibilities, writing, “You can use it to pick up hair if you get home haircuts.
 You can vacuum dust off of electronics or media stands.
 You can vacuum inside drawers.
-You can get dust off of hanging picture frames on walls.
+You can get dust off hanging picture frames on walls.
 You can use it to clean excess lint on top of your dryer or inside the lint chute.
 You can vacuum dust off of blinds and shades.
 You can vacuum around your refrigerator base.
 I can go on and on.
 The possibilities are endless!
 This miracle, sleek vacuum device is a GODSEND and a GAME CHANGER!”

 Speaking of various uses for vacuum cleaners, here are more unexpected ways to use your vacuum cleaner.